Up the steep slopes for a trace fossil reward in Dammeron Valley

 The trace-bearing outcrop is not very photogenic, but those brown slabs on the surface have numerous ichnofossils.
 Location: N 37.276667°, W 113.640350°.

-The red marker shows our study site in Dameron Valley.
+The red marker shows our study site in Dammeron Valley.
 Note it is just above the boundary between the whitish lower part and brown upper part of the member.

 I was particularly interested in these funnel-shaped traces (the circular pits), which were abundant, along with the familiar Gyrochorte.
 We haven’t seen these elsewhere in the Carmel Formation in SW Utah.